-Before your company can decide whether or not to use Facebook, Twitter, Blogs, LinkedIn, Pinterest, Google+, Instagram or YouTube (to name a few), there are 5 key questions that need to be considered before launching into social media.
+There are some questions that every manufacturer should ask before making a commitment to social media.
+Before your company decides whether or not to use Facebook, Twitter, LinkedIn, Pinterest, Instagram or YouTube (to name a few), here are 5 questions to think about:

-5) Do I have the resources?
-A properly managed social media strategy takes time and effort so ask yourself whether or not you have the proper resources in place to manage your social media campaign.
+A properly managed social media strategy takes time and effort.
+So consider whether you have the proper resources to manage your social media campaign.
 It’s not enough to set up a Twitter account and tweet once a week.
 You need to engage with your customers, tweet or post updates regularly, and reply to comments.
 This is true for any of the social media channels you decide to use.
 Consider using an outside vendor for your social media strategy if you do not have the internal resources to run it effectively.

 Social media as a whole should translate into added value to your customer and potential prospects resulting in a solid ROI for your company.